 The button is just proud, so prevents tailstanding.
 It’d be hard anyway, with the lanyard hole area done as it is.

 Next is the side e-switch, which has a metal bezel and metal switch cover.
-Also in the gap there between those two is an indicator for a few aspects of operation.
+Also in the gap between those two is an indicator for a few aspects of the operation.

 Here’s a UI table!

 |Off||Click Tail Switch (TS)||On (Mode Memory)|

 The UI is very simple.
 Being a dual switch light and working this way means you can always start this light in the mode you left it – running it as a one-mode light if you wish.